-This would provide a factual, baseline understanding of the way in which country and territory names have been treated in the past, and provide a basis for the analysis of possible policy gaps or inconsistencies.
+It was intended that commencing the Study Group’s work with this priority would provide Study Group members with a factual, objective baseline understanding of the way in which country and territory names have been treated within ICANN in the past and will be in future.
+This would also provide an evidentiary basis for subsequent analysis of possible policy gaps or inconsistencies.

-With assistance from support staff, the Study Group developed the following summary.
+With respect to the (future) policies and methodologies included in the overview, the Study Group observed different terminology to refer to country and territories.
+The Study Group did not attempt to consolidate the terminology, but instead provided the terminology as used in the methodology and current and proposed policies.

+This starting point is also important to illustrate to Study Group members – and the broader ICANN community – the key points of difference between ICANN’s various policies and procedures, as they relate to country and territory names.
+That is, which policy or procedure is applied to a country or territory name as TLD, determines the applicable governance framework, the structure of relationships between the relevant stakeholders (including end-users) and their respective roles and responsibilities.
+This is not just relevant for the selection or delegation stage, but also for subsequent stages, once a country or territory name Top Level Domain is operational.

-Current policies and methods for use of country and territory names
+Current policies and methods for use of country and territory names as a TLD

 Policy for two-letter codes as ccTLDs (ASCII ccTLDs)

-Eligibility: name of country or territory must be listed on International Standard ISO 3166-1, Codes for the representation of names of countries and their subdivisions – Part 1: Country Codes’
+Eligibility: The name of country or territory must be listed on International Standard ISO 3166-1, Codes for the representation of names of countries and their subdivisions – Part 1: Country Codes’

 TLD String: two letter code as listed on the ISO 3166-1 standard and associated with a territory.